derivexyz/v2-core/docs/README.md

 ### SubAccounts

-`SubAccounts` is a fully permission-less contract that allows anyone to create an account entity (represent as ERC721), which stores a list of `{asset, subId, balance}` for a user.
+`SubAccounts` is a fully permission-less contract data storage contract.
+It allows anyone to create an account entity (represent as ERC721), and stores a list of `{asset, subId, balance}` for an user.
 Each `asset` can have multiple `subIds` that represent asset sub categories (e.g. asset: option, subId: "Jan 1st, $1000 Strike, ETH Call").

 The primary goal of `SubAccounts` is to give different **Managers** and **Assets** the flexibility to create unique validation rules for various account actions.